A few new additions to Geegeez Gold in this past week, and the video below showcases them.

 Q. Where do I start with Geegeez Gold?

-A. Gold isa comprehensive package.
+A. Gold is a comprehensive package.
 It's designed that way.
 For some, it can be difficult to know where to start.
 The answer is different for everyone.
 The most sensible place to start is to pick up where you left off with whichever service you previously used.

 If you're more interested in form, check out our racecards - and all of the content hiding behind the icons.
 Then take a look at the tools - Instant Expert, Draw and Pace, as well as Full Form Filter.
 Then get stuck into the Query Tool.

 Or if you're just looking for a couple of interesting horses, use the reports.
 The Shortlist is a simple one with which to get started, but the real 'juice' can be found reports like Trainer/Jockey Combo, Handicap 1st Time, and Trainer Change reports (amongst others).
 It is well worth checking out Report Angles, too, once you're up to speed with our reporting suite.

 The important thing is to take your time, and not to try to 'reinvent yourself' overnight.

-Q. Is there any training for Geegeez Gold?
+Q. Is there training for Geegeez Gold?

 A. Yes!
 We have a range of Gold tutorials in your My Geegeez area.
 Also there, you'll find a 'READ THIS FIRST' link.
 Obviously, I recommend you read that first!